 Whether you are a film photography professional, enthusiast, or a beginner picking up a new hobby, the Contax G series cameras have unique features that separate them from all of the other 35mm rangefinder cameras.
 If you’re looking to add a new camera to your collection, you may wondering about the Contax G1 35mm film camera and what it has to offer.

-The Contax G1 is a 35mm film camera introduced in 1994.
-It was designed by Porsche and made in Japan with an electronic rangefinder-style autofocus system that uses highly-praised, interchangeable lenses designed by Carl Zeiss.
-The camera was made from 1994 to 1996 by the Japanese company, Kyocera and was followed up by the Contax G2 in 1996.
+The Contax G1 is a fully automatic 35mm film camera introduced in 1994 and was made until 1996.
+The camera was made in Japan by Kyocera and designed by Porsche and features an electronic rangefinder-style autofocus system and uses highly-praised, interchangeable lenses designed by Carl Zeiss that rival lenses made by Leica.
+The camera was followed up by the Contax G2 in 1996.

 What is the Contax G1 35mm Rangefinder?